 Selected Resources about Fabric Crafts

 There are lots of different subject areas that fall into this category, so a keyword search for a specific craft or skill might be your best option.
 Some subject headings you can use include Textile crafts, Sewing, or Handicraft.

 Books about computer coding and programming are generally on the 6th floor around the QA 76 call number range.
 Search the catalog for the subject heading Computer Programming or do a keyword search for a specific programming language.

 Part of Web of Knowledge.
 Value-added patent information from Derwent World Patent Index® as well as patent citation information from Patents Citation Index®.
 Patent and citation searches of inventions in chemical, electrical, electronic, and mechanical engineering.
+1963-present.